Learn how to budget with Mint effectively using this step-by-step tutorial. Budgeting with Mint and sticking to it is easy! Let’s get started!

 This technique also makes sure that you plan ahead to use any “extra” funds to go toward something really important like getting out of debt.

-I know it can be tough to find any extra in a really tight budget, but small surpluses do come our way occasionally (bonuses, raises, tax returns, etc), and if we’re not prepared with a clear budgeting plan, those will quickly disappear.
+I know it can be tough to find any extra in a really tight budget, but small surpluses do come our way occasionally (bonuses, raises, tax returns, etc).
+If you’re not prepared with a clear budgeting plan, those will quickly disappear.

 Why use Mint.com for Zero Sum Budgeting?